Introduction to Virtual Events

 Many virtual event platforms have an AI networking function that sends delegates suggestions of people they should meet.
 Some also have the ability to book virtual appointments with sponsors or specific attendees, as well as a speed networking function that can be used as a standalone event or as part of a larger event, as outlined in our virtual networking event package.

 One of the most popular features of new all-in-one event platform, Arena, is the networking and breakout capability, allowing attendees to emulate the kind of encounter they may have at an in-person event.
 Plus, did we mention Arena offers both video and audio breakout options?
 Perfect for those attendees who want to join but don't necessarily want to have their cameras on.
+Check out this case study on a recent virtual conference on Arena to see how you can make use of the breakout functionality for your events.

 Virtual Exhibitions / Trade Shows